Your Personal Secretary: Email, Calendar, and Reminders

 Option 1: Telegram delivery.
 OpenClaw writes the full email (To, Subject, Body) and sends it via Telegram.
 You copy-paste into your email client.
 Works for low-volume, high-stakes emails (contract negotiations, delicate responses).

 Option 2: Save to draft folder via IMAP.
 If your mail server supports IMAP write-back, OpenClaw can APPEND to your Sent or Drafts folder — effectively writing emails that appear in your drafts folder for you to review and send.
+The workflow:

 Option 3: CC/BCC forwarding.
 Set up a rule where OpenClaw sends to itself via an external service (Mailgun, SendGrid), then your email client picks it up via filtering.